yyang3388/DeepBET/README.md

 # DeepBET for Conditional Independence Testing

-This repository contains the code for implementing "" The python version is 3.11.4
+This repository contains the code for implementing "Testing Conditional Independence with Deep Neural Network Based Binary Expansion Testing (DeepBET)"
+The python version is 3.11.4

 Paper link: